 Furthermore, the vocabulary is not consistent with Mark.
 It doesn’t even read like Mark.
 There are eighteen words here that are never used anywhere by Mark.
 The structure is very different from the familiar structure of Mark’s writing.
 The title, “Lord Jesus,” is used here in verse 19, never used anywhere else by Mark.
 There’s no reference to Peter here, although Peter was mentioned in verse 7.

 And then you have some strange themes.
 The theme of not believing in verses 11, 14, and 16.
 The theme of gospel proclamation, verses 11 through 20.
 They don’t exist anywhere in Mark.
 They seem out of bounds for the subjects that occupy him.
 And then you have thrown in signs.
 They don’t appear in any of the four gospels.
-In no account, post-resurrection of Jesus, is there any discussion of signs like picking up serpents, speaking with tongues, casting out demons, drinking poison, laying hands on the sick.
+In no account, post-resurrection of Jesus, is there any discussion of signs, like picking up serpents, speaking with tongues, casting out demons, drinking poison, laying hands on the sick.
 So both internally and externally, this is foreign to Mark.

-You say, “Well where did this thing come from?”
-Well, we don’t know who it came from, but I know where.
-It came from…some people got together and they started picking things out of the other gospels and out of some of the other New Testament books and putting them together.
+You say, “Well, where did this thing come from?”
+Well, we don’t know who it came from, but I know where it came from.
+Some people got together and they started picking things out of the other gospels and out of some of the other New Testament books and putting them together.
 For example, verse 9 is taken right out of Luke 8:1 to 3.
 Verse 10 is taken from John 20, verse 18.
 Verse 12 is taken from Luke 24:13 to 32, the road to Emmaus account.
 Verse 13 is taken from Luke 24.
 Verse 14 is taken from Luke 24:36 to 38.

-We see the same on Pentecost.
 We see the same going through the book of Acts.
-We’re told by Paul writing to the Corinthians that the signs of an Apostle were signs and wonders and mighty deeds.
-In the book of Acts, we know that Paul was saved from a snake bite at the end of the book of Acts, twenty-eighth chapter verses 3 to 6.
+We’re told by Paul, writing to the Corinthians, that the signs of an apostle were signs and wonders and mighty deeds.
+In the book of Acts, we know that Paul was saved from a snake bite at the end of the book of Acts, twenty-eighth chapter, verses 3 to 6.
 We don’t have any illustration of drinking poison, we don’t know how that got thrown in.
 That doesn’t appear anywhere else in Scripture.

 So what have we got here?
-We’ve got a patchwork collage that some early folks felt needed to be thrown together, all of which is scriptural with the exception of the kind of bizarre stuff about signs, in an attempt to help Mark get a better ending.
+We’ve got a patchwork collage that some early folks felt needed to be thrown together, all of which is scriptural, with the exception of the kind of bizarre stuff about signs, in an attempt to help Mark get a better ending.
 Frankly, I think it’s a bad ending.
 We have all that information.
 It’s all kind of disjointed here.
 And I like Mark’s ending.

 So let’s talk about Mark’s ending, and then we’ll finish.
 Why does he end the way he ends?
 Well, I think it’s just the way he wrote.
-He started very abruptly…yeah, he did.
-He skipped…well he skipped everything like John did, up to the baptism.
+He started very abruptly - yeah, he did.
+He skipped - well, he skipped everything like John did, up to the baptism.
 He starts at the baptism.
 What about the Elizabeth/Zacharias promise of John the Baptist?
 Annunciation, the angels, the virgin birth, Bethlehem, where’s that?
 Not here.
 In fact, he starts with the ministry of John the Baptist in verse 2.
 And then Jesus shows up to be baptized in verse 9.
-He has nothing before the ministry of Jesus and he has nothing after the resurrection of Jesus.
+He has nothing before the ministry of Jesus, and he has nothing after the resurrection of Jesus.

 He’s trying to prove a point, that He’s the Son of God, and he proves it by following Him in His ministry to His resurrection.
 I like the kind of people who make a point, and they’re done.
 I think he made his.
 But there’s something else here that strikes me.
-The last word that Mark wrote was the word “afraid, fear.”
+The last word that Mark wrote was the word afraid, fear.
 That’s kind of a key.
 They were afraid.
 Not in the sense that they were afraid for their lives or they were afraid of being harmed or that they were in danger.
-This is the word phobeo from which we get phobia, which means an irrational experience.
+This is the word phobeō, from which we get phobia, which means an irrational experience.
 They’re literally experiencing bewilderment, amazement, astonishment, wonder.
 There are no human explanations.
 This thing ends in wonder.

 I want you to follow with me a little bit.
-Let’s go back to chapter 1, you’re going to enjoy this brief review of Mark.
-Chapter 1 verse 22, “They were amazed at His teaching.”
+Let’s go back to chapter 1.
+You’re going to enjoy this brief review of Mark.
+Chapter 1, verse 22, “They were amazed at His teaching.”
 Verse 27, “They were all amazed, so that they debated among themselves.”
 He had just cast out a demon.
-Go to chapter 2 verse 12, “He healed the paralytic, and they were all amazed and were glorifying God saying, ‘We’ve never seen anything like this.’”
+Go to chapter 2, verse 12, “He healed the paralytic, and they were all amazed and were glorifying God saying, ‘We’ve never seen anything like this.’”

-Go to chapter 4 and verse 41, “He calmed the storm and they became very much afraid and they said to one another, ‘Who then is this, that even the wind and the sea obey Him?’”
-Chapter 5 verse 15, “They came to Jesus and observed the man who had been demon-possessed sitting down clothed and in his right mind, the very man who had had the legion and they became frightened.”
-Chapter 5 verse 33, “He healed the woman with the issue of blood, and the woman fearing and trembling, aware of what had happened to her came and fell down before Him.”
+Go to chapter 4 and verse 41, “He calmed the storm and they became very much afraid, and they said to one another, ‘Who then is this, that even the wind and the sea obey Him?’”
+Chapter 5, verse 15, “They came to Jesus and observed the man who had been demon-possessed sitting down clothed and in his right mind, the very man who had had the legion, and they became frightened.”
+Chapter 5, verse 33, “He healed the woman with the issue of blood, and the woman, fearing and trembling, aware of what had happened to her, came and fell down before Him.”

 Go to chapter 9.
-This is Peter, James and John at the Transfiguration, and in verse 6, “They became terrified.”
+This is Peter, James, and John at the transfiguration, and in verse 6, “They became terrified.”
 Go to verse 15, “Immediately when the entire crowd saw Him, they were amazed and began running up to greet Him.”
-Go to verse 32, “He had just spoken of His death and resurrection, they didn’t understand the statement and they were afraid.”
+Go to verse 32, “He had just spoken of His death and resurrection, they didn’t understand the statement, and they were afraid.”
 Go to chapter 10, verse 24, “The disciples were amazed at His words.”

-Chapter 12, verse 17, when Jesus had escaped the confrontation with the Jewish leaders, chapter 12 and verse 17, “He wisely answers, ‘Render to Caesar the things that are Caesar’s, to God the things that are God’s,’ and they were amazed at Him.”
-Chapter 15 verse 5, Jesus stands before Pilate and doesn’t say anything.
+Chapter 12, verse 17.
+When Jesus had escaped the confrontation with the Jewish leaders, chapter 12 and verse 17, “He wisely answers, ‘Render to Caesar the things that are Caesar’s; to God, the things that are God’s,’ and they were amazed at Him.”
+Chapter 15, verse 5, Jesus stands before Pilate and doesn’t say anything.
 “So Pilate was amazed.”
 Chapter 16, verse 5, “Entering the tomb, they saw a young man sitting at the right, wearing a white robe” - you read it - “and they were amazed.”

 Could I retitle this book, The Amazing Jesus?
-What else do you expect Mark to say to finish then that the women fled trembling, and astonishment gripped them and they said nothing to anyone for they were afraid?”
+What else do you expect Mark to say to finish, then, that the women fled, trembling, and astonishment gripped them, and they said nothing to anyone, for they were afraid?”
 This is absolutely consistent with how Mark ends everything.
-This is his pattern and this is the most amazing thing of all.
+This is his pattern, and this is the most amazing thing of all.
 He’s used this all the way along to punctuate absolutely everything.
 And he moves from one point of amazement to the next.
 So it ends where it ought to end.
 It’s not incomplete.
 It ends where he loves to end.
 It ends with amazement and wonder at the resurrection.

 Are you amazed?
 I’ve been amazed since we started this thing.
 I’ve been amazed for 43 years.
 The story of Jesus is amazing.
 Isn’t every lesson amazing?
 Isn’t every word in the gospel of Mark amazing?
 Isn’t every miracle amazing?
 Isn’t every confrontation amazing?
 Isn’t every insight amazing?
-Isn’t everything about him stunning and overwhelming and why not end it all with the glory and wonder of the resurrection that proves He is the Son of God and we all walk away in amazement?
+Isn’t everything about him stunning and overwhelming?
+And why not end it all with the glory and wonder of the resurrection that proves He is the Son of God and we all walk away in amazement?
 I’m amazed.
 I hope you are.

-Thank you for the amazing Jesus and precious John Mark…John Mark who had to be rescued from being an unfaithful guy and restored and recovered from his unfaithfulness he could be used to write the history of the amazing Jesus, and by that history, not only to prove that He is the Son of God, but that everything about Him is absolutely amazing…amazing.
+Thank you for the amazing Jesus and precious John Mark.
+John Mark, who had to be rescued from being an unfaithful guy, and restored and recovered from his unfaithfulness so he could be used to write the history of the amazing Jesus, and by that history, not only to prove that He is the Son of God, but that everything about Him is absolutely amazing - amazing.

-It was amazement really, not fear that marked the women, just as it had marked them all as they met Him.
-I think of the hymn, “I stand amazed in the presence of Jesus, the Nazarene, and wonder how He could love me, a sinner, condemned unclean.
-How marvelous, how wonderful our song shall ever be, how marvelous, how wonderful is My Savior’s love for me.”
+It was amazement, really, not fear that marked the women, just as it had marked them all as they met Him.
+I think of the hymn, “I stand amazed in the presence of Jesus, the Nazarene, and wonder how He could love me, a sinner, condemned, unclean.
+How marvelous, how wonderful our song shall ever be.
+How marvelous, how wonderful is my Savior’s love for me.”

-You amaze us all the time, Lord, and Your amazement comes through Your Word it comes through Your providential care, it comes through others in whom You live, who bring Your amazing reality to us.
-It comes in the myriad ways in which You bless us.
+You amaze us all the time, Lord, and your amazement comes through your Word, it comes through your providential care, it comes through others in whom you live who bring your amazing reality to us.
+It comes in the myriad ways in which you bless us.
 May we never lose our wonder.
-May we always be like the women, walking away in amazement that who it is that loves us gave Himself for us, rose again and ever lives to gather us into His eternal presence.
-We thank You and we bless Your holy name.
+May we always be like the women, walking away in amazement, that who it is that loves us gave Himself for us, rose again, and ever lives to gather us into His eternal presence.
+We thank you and we bless your holy name.
 Amen.

 There we are.
 Thank you - thank you.
 Thank you.
 Thank you.
-I need to thank you because you make this, as always, a joy…a joy.
+I need to thank you because you make this, as always, a joy - a joy.

 This article is also available and sold as a booklet.